AaronAppel/Mirror/README.md

 # Mirror
 A super simple C++ reflection library I made to enable serializing fields in my game engine [QwerkE](https://github.com/AaronAppel/QwerkE)

-The implementation was inspired by work from the GitHub user danbar0, and their repo : https://github.com/danbar0/StaticJsonReflection
+The implementation was initially inspired by work from the GitHub user danbar0, and their repo : https://github.com/danbar0/StaticJsonReflection

 The code isn't extensively tested, so just be aware.